ac-tuwien/MHLib.jl/README.md

 - `settings`:
     Global settings that can be defined independently per module in a distributed way, while values for these parameters can be provided as program arguments or in configuration files.
-Most `pyhmlib` modules rely on this mechanism for their external parameters.
+Most `pymhlib` modules rely on this mechanism for their external parameters.

 Further modules: